oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 ...
 ```

 As you can see, the first `map` operator executes in the _boundedElastic-*_ thread, and the second `map` operator and the `subscribe` consumer execute in the _parallel-1_ thread.
-Notice it the `subscribeOn` operator is invoked after `publishOn`, but it affects the root of the chain and the operators preceding `publishOn` anyways.
+Notice that the `subscribeOn` operator is invoked after `publishOn`, but it affects the root of the chain and the operators preceding `publishOn` anyways.

 A probably simplified [marble diagam](https://projectreactor.io/docs/core/release/reference/#howtoReadMarbles) for the example above may look like: